SciML/ModelingToolkit.jl/docs/src/basics/Events.md

        omega ~ 1.0]
 ```

-Our continous-time system is extremely simple.
+Our continuous-time system is extremely simple.
 We have two states, `theta` for the angle of the shaft
 and `omega` for the rate at which it's spinning.
 We then have parameters for the state machine `qA, qB, hA, hB`
 and a step count `cnt`.